- What Programs Are Available To Assist People With Disabilities in Arkansas?

 - Elder Choices Waiver

 - Living Choices / Assisted Living Facility Waiver, "ALF"

 What state department handles the Medicaid waiver program?
 Arkansas Division of Medicaid Services and Division of Developmental Disabilities Services handles the Alternative Community Services Waiver.

 What is the best number to call to get started?
-Call the intake and referral office at (501) 683-5687.
-Or, write to Glenda Higgs at firstname.lastname@example.org for more information.
+For more information call the intake and referral office at (501) 683-5687.

 - Who Qualifies For Assistance?